garnierclement/pfe/sensors/README.md

 At the startup of Manticore, the program will try to detect the presence of sensors on the node.
 To achieve this goal, Manticore will browse the content of each folder in `sensors/`.
 Each of these folders are the working directories of a specific sensor and thus must contain a `description.js` file.

-This description file -- which content is described in the previous section -- will be parsed by Manticore (for those interested in the implementation, you can refer to the `Core.prototype.detectSensors` in `manticore.js`).
+This description file -- which content is described in the previous section -- will be parsed by Manticore (for those interested in the implementation, you can refer to the method `Core.prototype.detectSensors` in `manticore.js`).

-The first element parsed is the `systems`.
+1. The first element parsed is the `systems`.
 According to the node's platform and architecture, Manticore will determine which system aliases that the node is entitled.
+2. Then Manticore will try detect the sensor on the current node.
+To do so, it parses the `bootstrap` element and browses the [Command].
+For each [Command], Manticore checks its `systems` property for matches with the system aliases.
+If it success, then the `cmd` is executed with `parameters`.
+In terms of implementation, this is done in the Sensor constructor (see `sensor.js` file), if the `bootstrap` fails (either because the sensor is not entitled to the node's system or because ), then constructor should not return a new *Sensor* object.
+If it is a success, the Sensor is created and the Core singleton get aware of it in its own `sensors` property.

-## Further work and customization
+## Further works and customization

 *	Find a way to create some JSON Schema and to validate the JSON description files, maybe see <http://json-schema.org/>